-In order to uncover a clearer path to student success, institutions and administrators must focus on redesigning America’s community colleges on a fundamental level.
-Institutional support can better equip students with the skills and resources they need to thrive, allowing schools to see better outcomes, like higher retention and graduation rates.
+To uncover a clearer path to student success, institutions and administrators must focus on redesigning America’s community colleges on a fundamental level.
+Institutional support can better equip students with the skills and resources they need to thrive, allowing schools to see better outcomes, including higher retention and graduation rates.

 Community college students are busy individuals.
 Many of them are nontraditional students — primarily older students who need to balance lots of priorities at once, from their studies to their jobs to their family commitments.